When We Long for Greater Significance

 Significance.
 It’s a human need.
 Sometimes even greater than food and shelter, our souls long for significance.
 We want our lives to make a difference…to count for something.
-People search for significance in all kinds of unhealthy places.
+People search for meaning in all kinds of unhealthy places.
 Fame, money, power, status…all promise to fill the significance void.
-Even missionaries struggle with this.
-We wonder if the work we do is having eternal significance.
+Even missionaries struggle in this area.
+We wonder if the work we do has eternal purpose or not.
+The question looms large.
 Am I making any difference at all?

-Missionary life, with its sacrifices and challenges, turns up the volume of a soul crying out, “I want my life to matter!”
+Missionary life, with its inherent challenge, turns up the volume on a soul crying out, “I want my life to matter!”

 Our enemy, Satan, uses this natural desire for significance against us.
 He wants to turn our longings in the wrong direction.
-He says to us, “You are worthless.
-What you are doing on the mission field is having almost no impact.
+He spews forth lies, saying, “You are worthless.
+What you are doing on the mission field is having no impact.
 You might as well get a ‘normal’ job.”
-Or, he pushes us toward ministry opportunities that build our ego but aren’t what God is asking us to do.
+Or, he pushes us toward ministry opportunities that build our ego, but aren’t what God is asking us to do.

-The need, the longing, for significance was put within us by God.
+The need and the longing for significance were put within us by God.
 Because it comes from Him, it’s a wonderful, sacred desire to embrace.
-The Creator designed us to long for significance.
+The Creator designed us to want to live purposefully.
 He wants His follower’s lives to have a deeply significant impact on others.

 Ordinary People Living in Simple Obedience

-Significance in the Kingdom, however, looks nothing like the picture the enemy would describe to us.
+Significance in the Kingdom, however, looks nothing like the picture the enemy would want us to desire.

-It is not about fame, money, or status.
+Living a purposeful life is not about fame, money, or status.
 Nor does it look like the somewhat disguised “Christian version” of the same.
 It’s not about developing a well-known ministry.
-It’s not about becoming a sought-after speaker, having a huge team or property for your ministry.
-Big does not equal significant in God’s perspective.
+It’s not about becoming a sought-after speaker, having a huge team, or property for your ministry.
+Big does not equal significance in God’s perspective.

 Tempted Toward a False Significance

 It was a weird experience.
 I’d been asked to speak at a conference in a Christian state of India.
 We arrived at the venue where the meetings were taking place.
-Thousands had gathered in a big tent, set up in an open field.
+Thousands had gathered in a big tent that was set up in an open field.
 As we got out of the car, we were escorted to special seats in a little tent beside the stage.

 As my time to speak approached, I tried to focus on what God had put in my heart to share.
 “Use me, Lord!”
 I prayed.